 Female cats have a higher chance of contracting UTI than male cats do.
 Generally, the female and male cat UTI symptoms are similar, though female cats with diabetes, are overweight, have immune system problems or dental disease are much more prone to contracting the infection.

 Cats can have a UTI without even showing any symptoms, and that’s why it’s essential and recommended by veterinarians to have your feline undergo a yearly urine screening test.
 The good news is that bladder infections can clear up with a completed cycle of prescribed antibiotics.

-A lot of pet parents, from cat owners, to dogs, to bird, and even horses, often find themselves asking how they can help improve the overall health of their pets.
+A lot of pet parents, from cat owners to dogs, to birds, and even horses, often find themselves asking how they can help improve the overall health of their pets.
 Thanks to the holistic advancement in the health industry, there are now many natural supplements being introduced to the industry for our pets.

 CBD: Safety and Side Effects